 - C Report to a specific district office within 48 hours of sentencing or release. - Secure the permission of their officers to leave the boundaries of the supervising district.
-Some districts consist of one parish; some, of several parishes - C Follow the rules imposed by the Court or the Parole Board.
+Some districts consist of one parish; some, of several parishes. - C Follow the rules imposed by the Court or the Committee on Parole.